-Is a reunion tour every five years getting to be a habit?
-When Artisan hung up their tonsils in November 2005 they weren't adamant about saying: Never again, but they knew they were going to wait for the right time to do a reunion tour.
-They were persuaded out of retirement in July, August and September 2010, and had a fabulous time.
-What a tour!.
+Though they officvially gave up touring full time in 2005, Artisan was persuaded out of 'retirement' in 2010, and had a fabulous time in the UK and Canada.
+What a tour!
 A tour-de-force, in fact.
-They recorded another studio album (Random Play, 2010) which is available from the albums page of the website.
-And now they're back, ten years on from their 'retirement' in 2005 and better than ever.
+They recorded another studio album (Random Play) which is available from the albums page of the website.
+And then another tour, ten years on from their 'retirement' and better than ever.
 Good friends with a love of singing and laughter.
 What's not to like?

 "The harmony work is sharp and unfussy, the words are worth listening to, the tunes are good and the group convey a real energy and enthusiasm in their singing." - Nick Beale, fRoots, UK.

 The songs are, as much of Artisan's material, humorous but with a deeper meaning lurking below the surface.
 You'll have your fun but you'll come away with a deeper understanding of the issues being sung about.
 And, as always, the harmonies of Jacey Bedford, Brian Bedford and Hilary Spencer are as wonderfully tuneful and rhythmic as any to be found on the folk scene today. - Dirty Linen, USA